 About 100 feet beyond the southern end of the dam, a sign and three red blazes mark the start of the red-blazed Lookout Trail.
 Turn left onto the Lookout Trail, which climbs briefly, then dips down to parallel a stream (the other side of the stream that you followed on the way up to the lake).
 Soon, it turns away from the stream and begins a steady climb for about a quarter of a mile.
-At the crest of the rise, the trail passes a large rock ledge to the left, which affords a limited east-facing view, with I-287 visible below.
+At the crest of the rise, the trail passes a large rock ledge to the left, which affords a limited east-facing view.
 It then descends slightly, and soon turns sharply right.

 The trail now descends to cross a stream, then climbs to a junction with an old paved estate road.
 It turns right and follows the road, which soon becomes surfaced with gravel.
 In about 500 feet, the yellow blazes turn left, leaving the road, and reenter the woods on a footpath.
 Soon after passing a huge glacial erratic, the trail begins a steady descent, first steeply, then more gradually.